wyomingw4w/wyomingw4w.org/_pages/resources.md

 NARAL's Wyoming affiliate is [NARAL Pro-Choice Wyoming](https://www.prochoicewyoming.org/).
-NARAL Pro-Choice Wyoming provides critical watch-dogging and lobbying in the Wyoming's legislature and throughout the state. **If you want to stay informed on pending issues or support pro-choice lobbying in Wyoming**, consider becoming a member of NARAL Pro-choice Wyoming.
+NARAL Pro-Choice Wyoming provides critical watch-dogging and lobbying in Wyoming's legislature and throughout the state. **If you want to stay informed on pending issues or support pro-choice lobbying in Wyoming**, please consider becoming a member of NARAL Pro-choice Wyoming.

 ### National Network of Abortion Funds